JuliaData/DataFramesMeta.jl/docs/src/dplyr.md

 @rsubset(msleep, :sleep_total >= 16, :bodywt >= 1)
 ```

-Filter the rows for mammals in the Perissodactyla and Primates taxonomic order
+Filter the rows for mammals in the Perissodactyla and Primates taxonomic order.
+We wrap code in a `let` block to ensure things are fast.

 ```@repl 1
+let
     relevant_orders = Set(["Perissodactyla", "Primates"])
-@rsubset msleep :order in relevant_orders
+    @rsubset msleep :order in relevant_orders end
 ```

 You can use the boolean operators (e.g. >, <, >=, <=, !=, in) to create the logical tests.